 In the ordinary course of business, the Bank enters into credit-related commitments which are recorded in off-balance-sheet accounts and primarily comprise of guarantees, letters of credit and undrawn loan commitments.
-Such financial commitments are recorded in the Bank's balance sheet if and when they become payable.
+Such financial commitments are recorded in the Bank's statement of financial position if and when they become payable.